ranaanjel/quikcrats-admin/README.md

 pages :
   - delivery section i.e orders showing the users
     - with orders
-    - generating the bill when delivery out - last due - last payment date - current bill, total due.
+    - generating the bill when delivery out
   - all users sections
     - their information and instruction - preferences , categorizing them their.
   - updating the items - i.e stock management and creation